"... nothing like spaghetti & tomato sauce to start a romance."-- Anonymous Italian cook.

 two 26-ounce boxes Pomi Chopped Tomatoes (or two 28-ounce cans whole plum tomatoes, CENTO San Marzano with its liquid).
 San Marzano is a better option.

-heat the olive oil in a large pot over medium heat. add onions, bay leaf, oregano, garlic, and salt and cook, stirring until the onions are soft and translucent, about 10 minutes (don't be compulsive, don't stir too much your food). now, add the tomato paste and continue cooking for 5 minutes. add the tomatoes and the wine and stir constantly until the sauce begins to boil (if you use San Marzano plum tomatoes squeeze them with your hands [watch out your hand pressure! you don't want plum bits in your white shirt] as you add them, add the liquid).
+Heat the olive oil in a large pot over medium heat.
+Add onions, bay leaf, oregano, garlic, and salt and cook, stirring until the onions are soft and translucent, about 10 minutes (don't be compulsive, don't stir your food too much).
+Now, add the tomato paste and continue cooking for 5 minutes.
+Add the tomatoes and the wine and stir constantly until the sauce begins to boil (if you use San Marzano plum tomatoes, squeeze them with your hands [watch out, your hand pressure! you don't want plum bits in your white shirt] as you add them, add the liquid).

-lower the heat now and simmer for 45 minutes, stirring every 5 minutes or so to prevent the sauce on the bottom of the pot from burning. a secret: if needed a pinch of sugar, or if you want a barky overtone, grate a cinnamon stick two strokes, just for a taste-color. season with additional salt, if desired. remove the bay leafs before serving.
+Lower the heat now and simmer for 45 minutes, stirring every 5 minutes or so to prevent the sauce on the bottom of the pot from burning.
+A secret: if needed, add a pinch of sugar, or if you want a barky overtone, grate a cinnamon stick two strokes, just for a taste-color.
+Season with additional salt, if desired.
+Remove the bay leaves before serving.

 ___________________

-*you are not a cook until you own a decent 10" chef knife. no negotiations here.
+*You are not a cook until you own a 10" chef knife.
+No negotiations here.

 No comments: